SteffTek/NachoDB/README.md

 - Maybe it makes sense, i dunno
 - If you try to send data, but you are offline, a document is marked as offline, and will retry on reconnect to send it
 - Offline Marked Documents are loaded on startup
+- If you don't have a storage adapter, or ttl runs out and your document is still marked offline, it may never be added to the database